carpentries/instructor-training/08-performance.md

 The actual key is revealed in the description of Akihiko Takahashi's work.
 In 1991,
-he visited the United States in a vain attempt to find the classrooms described a decade earlier in a report by the National Council of Teachers of Mathematics (NCTM).
+he visited the United States in a vain attempt to find the classrooms described a decade earlier in a report by the National Council of Teachers of Mathematics.
 He couldn't find them.
 Instead, he found that American teachers met once a year (if that) to exchange ideas about teaching, compared to the weekly or even daily meetings he was used to.